 d) Lending and borrowing: Under the Securities Lending Scheme 1997, lending and borrowing of securities can be carried out by intermediaries registered with SEBI.

 e) Allotment of public issues in electronic form.

 f) SMS alert: Demat account holders can receive alerts for all transactions at no charge.

 - IDeAS (Internet-based Demat Account Statement)

 - STEADY (Securities Trading Information Easy Access and Delivery)

 - SPICE (Submission of Power of attorney based Instructions for Clients Electronically)

 - SIMPLE (Submission of Instruction through Mobile Phone Login Easily)

 India's capital market, which is over a century old, was always very active.
-However, due to paper-based settlements it had some drawbacks such as bad distribution, delayed execution of transition, etc. The Depositories Act, 1996, provided for creation of Security Depositories in India for managing securities.
+However, due to paper-based settlements, it had some drawbacks such as bad distribution, delayed execution of transition, etc. The Depositories Act, 1996, provided for the creation of Security Depositories in India for managing securities.
 NSDL is India's first & largest depository.
-Established on 8th November 1996, the primary purpose it serves is handling securities held in the Indian capital market in a dematerialized form, and has been doing it rather well for decades.
+Established on 8th November 1996, its primary purpose is handling securities held in the Indian capital market in a dematerialized form, and it has made the process easy and convenient.